kiwipom/billboard/README.md

  - introduce some of the lean/kanban concepts in reporting (continuous flow diagrams? burn down charts?)
  - adapt to the available screen

 ### Implemented

  - fetching data from sqlite
  - basic data entry form to add tasks
- - visual cues
+ - visual cues for tasks with a target date and large tasks
  - tutorial done as tasks on the board

 ### What's Next?

  - restyling the default controls
+ - font sizes - experiment as they don't feel right across different screen resolutions
- - editing an existing task
+ - implement editing an existing task
  - drag and drop items between buckets
  - reorder items in a bucket